elcajon-dev/repository-stable/tailscale/DOCS.md

 <https://login.tailscale.com/start>

-If you want to use the build in proxy server powered by Caddy, make sure to enable HTTPS support for your Tailnet.
+If you want to use the build in proxy server, make sure to enable HTTPS support for your Tailnet.
 This option needs to be enabled in Tailscale DNS settings.

 <https://tailscale.com/kb/1153/enabling-https/>

-Since Home Assistant blocks requests from proxies/reverse proxies, you need to tell your instance to allow requests from the Cloudflared add-on.
+Since Home Assistant blocks requests from proxies/reverse proxies, you need to tell your instance to allow requests from the Tailscale add-on.
 In order to do so, add the following lines to your `/config/configuration.yaml` without changing anything: